tocisz/homepage-data/posts_source/010-Learning-basics-of-Verilog.md

 * D filp-flop to store state
 * multiplexer to set given state or calculated state
-* something named shiftx, what I expected to be demultiplexer, but maybe some sort of shift register can be used instead.
+* something named shiftx, what I expected also to be multiplexer, but maybe some sort of shift register can be used instead.

 ![Visualization of synthesized circuit](010-screenshot1.png)